Guide

 ClutchOriginal Pony multiple-disc clutch (3 hardened-steel discs)

-Compatible with 1/2-inch NPT black steel pipe, 1/2-inch galvanized threaded pipe, and Pony #7452 Pipe / Bar Clamp Pads.
-Buy whatever length pipe you need — the fixtures work with any standard 1/2-inch threaded pipe.
+Compatible with 3/4-inch threaded black steel pipe and 3/4-inch galvanized threaded pipe.
+Buy whatever length pipe you need — the fixtures work with any standard 3/4-inch threaded pipe.

-Skip it if you’re building timber frames or gluing up heavy slabs.
-The 1.5-inch clamping face won’t distribute pressure adequately on larger stock, and you’ll want the extra 200 pounds of force the 3/4-inch version provides.
+Choose the 3/4-inch when capacity matters.
+If you’re building timber frames or gluing up heavy slabs, the 2-inch clamping face distributes pressure adequately on larger stock, and the extra 200 pounds of force is exactly what you want.

 Installation and Setup